EYBlockchain/starlight/WRITEUP.md

 Why whole?
 Well, we haven't covered the alternative of 'partitioned' states yet, but feels like the best place to tackle this question...

 Let's argue why a secret state _cannot_ be a 'partitioned state' if (somewhere within the contract) it is operated on in such a way that would "require knowledge of the _entire_ state".
 It's simply because it's impossible to reliably ['consult'](#consulting-private-states) (refer to) the _entirety_ of a _partitioned_ state.
 Why?
 Well, if a secret state is partitioned across lots of commitments, then in order to refer to its total value, the state's owner must collect all parts of that partitioned state and 'sum' them.
 But how can the owner convince a smart contract that he has reliably summed _all_ parts, and hasn't omitted one?
 He can't.
-There's no way to prove that the 'consulted' value comprises the entire partition of 'parts', without unwrapping all commitments in the commitment tree - which is impossible to do, because they're mostly owned by other people.
+There's no way to prove that the 'accessed' value comprises the entire partition of 'parts', without unwrapping all commitments in the commitment tree - which is impossible to do, because they're mostly owned by other people.

 What kind of operations _don't_ require knowledge of the entire state?